tomwetherell/pythoneer-agent/README.md

 Agentic developer tools for codebase-wide changes.
 For example, porting a Python 2 codebase to Python 3, converting TensorFlow to PyTorch (and vice versa), etc.

+### Capabilities

+* Porting Python 2 to Python 3
+* Converting PyTorch codebases to TensorFlow
+* Converting TensorFlow codebases to PyTorch

 ## Getting Started

 ### Prerequisites